mindphluxnet/cowrie-logviewer/README.md

 A simple log viewer for the cowrie honeypot.

 This is my first python project so the code might or might not be terrible, but it works well enough for me.
-So far, the only working feature is the actual log viewer.
 Since logs are split by day, you can select the log to view in the top right corner of the page.
+Some rudimentary statistics are available as well.

 Attacker IPs are run against ipapi.co to find out which country they belong to.
 The results are cached in a sqlite database.
 The first time you open a log file, this can cause some